Space-Eternity-3/SE3-Launcher/README.md

 Launcher for Space Eternity 3

-**NOTE**: Launcher is only built for Windows, because there is no game builds for other operating system.
+**NOTE**: Launcher is only built for Windows, because there are no game builds for other operating system.
 (You can still use Wine I think)

 **Another note**: Both yarn and npm should be supported